 Chains are usually sold in pairs and often must be purchased to match a particular tire size.
 The chains are sold at an average of $2,000 USD.

-This system is much more expensive that the best models of manually installed tire chain and cables.
+This system is much more expensive that the best models of manually installed tire chains and cables.

-Pros and cons of The Automatic tire chain system
+Pros and cons of the automatic tire system

 The automated tire chain has different advantages which include: cost, ride smoothness, traction, durability, ease of installation, and recommended travel speed.
 It provides options of best possible fit, and reliability.